-Complaints About SEND Provision
+Complaints about SEND provision

-Where parents/carers have concerns about our school's SEND provision, they should first raise their concerns informally with the class teacher and/or SENDCo.
+Where parents have concerns about our school's SEND provision, they should first raise their concerns informally with the class teacher and/or SENDCo.
 We will try to resolve the complaint informally in the first instance.
-If this does not resolve their concerns, parents/carers are welcome to submit their complaint formally, following the Complaints Policy, which can be found on the school website at School Policies & Procedures | St Martins Primary
+If this does not resolve their concerns, parents are welcome to submit their complaint formally, following the Complaints Policy which can be found on the school website.